edaspb/Magma-Orchastrator-in-a-Docker-Swarm/README.md

 ![VM Image](https://raw.githubusercontent.com/edaspb/Magma-Orchastrator-in-a-Docker-Swarm/master/MagmaSwarm.png)
 Prerequisites
 1. Built and published Orchestrator Containers.
 See https://magma.github.io/magma/docs/orc8r/deploy_build
 2. At least one VM with Debian 10.5 or Ubuntu Server 20.04 installed.
-Two or more VM is recommended.
+It is recommended two or more VM.

 ## 1. MariaDB installation and configuration ##